 This funding will enable support services delivered under the Department of Social Services’ (DSS) Families and Children and Community Mental Health activities, and Department of Human Services’ Drought Coordinators, to continue to assist farm families and communities manage the significant impacts of drought on mental health and wellbeing.

 The Australian Government understands that some farmers, farm families and rural communities are doing it tough because of the drought and this can affect their mental health and wellbeing.
-To assist, the Australian Government is investing up to an additional $10.7 million to enhance social and community support for drought-affected areas.
+To assist, the Australian Government is investing over $14 million to enhance social and community support for drought-affected areas.